LazGL/YogaLivePoseCorrector/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the cc-by-nc License.
 See the [LICENSE](LICENSE) file for more details.

 ---